-October 20, 2009: Apple goes big with its fall iMac redesign, introducing the first 27-inch all-in-one Mac.
+October 20, 2009: Apple goes big with its iMac redesign, introducing the first 27-inch all-in-one Mac.

 While we’re used to it today, the 2009 iMac’s 27-inch display and 16:9 aspect ratio seemed opulent at the time.
 It even struck some users as being comically oversized back then.
 Although Apple previously offered its Cinema Display in sizes up to 30 inches, the majority of consumers did not own such monstrous flat-panel monitors.

 Together with its LED-backlit widescreen display, the screen size confirmed Macs as the computer of choice for watching HD video.
 It was a natural progression for the company.

-In terms of spec, the 2009 iMacs (Apple also produced a 21.5-inch version) offered the improvements you’d expect.
+In terms of specs, the 2009 iMacs (Apple also produced a 21.5-inch version) offered the improvements you’d expect.
 With the exception of the base model, video card options switched to AMD.
 The processor and RAM got a big boost across the entire iMac range.

 The joy of unibody iMac and a Magic Mouse

 From a production perspective, the biggest change for the iMac was undoubtedly the shift toward a “unibody” manufacturing process.
 Apple knows that most customers don’t care much about how the company manufactures its devices, so long as the results look good and work well.

 Unibody design allowed Apple to mill products from single blocks of aluminum.
 This inverted the traditional manufacturing process, by removing material rather than adding it during construction.
-This a single piece could replace multiple parts, offering manufacturing and design advantages.
+Thus a single piece could replace multiple parts, offering manufacturing and design advantages.

 Ive and his colleagues started seriously looking at cutting-edge machining processes when they worked on the iPhone in 2005.
 Apple invested heavily in the technology in 2007.
 Cupertino even cut a deal with a Japanese manufacturer to buy every single CNC milling machine it could make for three years — up to 20,000 per year.

 The unibody design process made its debut on the 2008 MacBook Air.
 Then it filtered out to other Apple products including the iPhone, iPad and, yes, the iMac.